thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 When `on_fragment` is provided with `on_message`, the mapper will ignore the operation.
 :::

-For the second approach, the user is supposed to create a master custom operation definition file with `.template` extension, e.g.:
+For the second approach, the user has to create a master custom operation definition file with `.template` extension, e.g.:

 ```toml title="file: /etc/tedge/operations/c8y/c8y_Command.template"
 [exec]